grame-cncm/faustdoc/mkdocs/docs/manual/optimizing.md

 }
 ```

-So the CPU usage will obviously be higher, and the need for parameter smoothing *should be carefully studied*.
+So the CPU usage will obviously be higher, and the need for parameter smoothing should be carefully studied.

 Another point to consider is the *order of computation* when smoothing control.
 In the following DSP code, the slider value is *first* converted first to a dB value, *then* smoothed: